srujan5570/my-time/my_time/INTEGRATION_SUMMARY.md

    - Test starting and stopping the SDK with a valid client ID

 4. **Deploy**:
-   - Use GitHub Actions workflows to build APK and IPA files
-   - Distribute to testers or app stores
+   - Automatic builds will run on every push to master/main
+   - For versioned releases, either:
+     - Push a tag (e.g., `git tag v1.0.0 && git push --tags`)
+     - Manually trigger the release-build workflow with a version number

 ## Known Issues

 - The CastarSDK files need to be downloaded separately and placed in the correct locations
 - iOS integration requires macOS for building and testing
 - Minimum SDK versions required: Android 24+, iOS 12.0+

+## GitHub Workflows

+### iOS Build Workflow
+Automatically builds an iOS IPA file on every push to master/main branch.

+### Android Build Workflow
+Automatically builds an Android APK file on every push to master/main branch.

+### Release Build Workflow
+Creates a proper versioned release with both APK and IPA files.
+This workflow can be triggered in two ways:
+1. By pushing a tag with version format (e.g., `v1.0.0`)
+2. By manually triggering the workflow and specifying a version number